 If you want a coach who’s been present at multiple births, you may want to consider a doula—they’re professionals who work exclusively with birthing people before, during and in the weeks following labor.

-If you’re having a hospital birth, when you are admitted, you will have a dedicated labor nurse who is assigned to your care.
+If you’re having a hospital birth, you will have a dedicated labor nurse who is assigned to your care (or more than one, depending on the duration of your labor).
 They, like your physician or midwife, have been present at hundreds of births and will be able to answer many of your questions and help support you through your labor.
-They may also be able to offer your partner or other support person suggestions on how to make you more comfortable as you make this transition into parenthood.
+They may also be able to offer your partner or other support person suggestions on how to make you more comfortable.

 Your birth support person is an important part of your birth experience, in addition to the support of your provider and care team.
-Whoever you choose as your birth support person, Women’s Healthcare Associates works to support you throughout your pregnancy and delivery.
-To discuss your options more, schedule an appointment by contacting a provider today!
+Whoever you choose as your birth support person, Women’s Healthcare Associates works to support you throughout pregnancy, childbirth and postpartum.
+Call one of our offices to begin care for your pregnancy today.